-- Domestic registered mail and parcel post biannually and not later than twenty working days after the end of April and the end of October. - Cross-border mail biannually and not later than thirty-five working days after the end of April and the end of October.
-The MCA may grant an extension of fifteen working days.
+- Domestic ordinary mail and bulk mail on a quarterly basis and not later than thirty-five working days after the end of each quarter; - Domestic registered mail and parcel post biannually and not later than twenty working days after the end of April and the end of October; - Cross-border mail biannually and not later than thirty-five working days after the end of April and the end of October.
+The MCA may, at its discretion, grant an extension of a further fifteen working days.